ToPeak Mini PT30 Review

 Portability

-While it may not be the smallest or the lightest tool we tested, we feel the Mini PT30 is impressively portable, considering the number of functions it holds.
+While it may not be the smallest or the lightest tool we tested, we feel the Mini PT30 is quite portable, considering the number of functions it holds.
 Its moderate size and weight are negligible, plus it comes with a neoprene storage bag that keeps it wrapped up tight in your pack or adds to its comfort when stashed in a shorts or jersey pocket.

 At 170-grams, the Mini PT30 is at the upper end of average for the tools in our test selection.
 It's far from the lightest, but it also has roughly double the number of features of the lightest weight models.
 It also has a tubeless plug insertion tool, so that is something you won't need to carry in addition to your multi-tool.
 Gram counters could shave a little weight from this tool by removing the 10mm hex socket or ditching the neoprene case if you don't think you need them.